 best of Japan

 Katayamazu Onsen is accessible by Can Bus (Umimawari Route) from Kaga Onsen Station.
-The ride takes about one hour, and buses depart approximately once per hour.
+The ride takes about 80 minutes, and buses depart approximately once per hour.
 Alternatively, Katayamazu Onsen is about a 15 minute taxi ride (about 2000 yen) from Kaga Onsen Station.